 Did Provider Fatigue Contribute to This Patient’s Death?

-On December 25 at 2:04 AM, a 40-year-old male presented to the emergency room with a chief complaint of chest achiness, sore throat, and congestion.
+On December 25 at 2:04 AM, a 40-year-old male presented to the emergency department with a chief complaint of chest achiness, sore throat, and congestion.
 The patient stated that “something just hit me all of a sudden.”

 He denied having fever, chills, cough, nausea, or vomiting.
 The triage nurse noted the patient reeked of alcohol.
 His temperature was 101.4, pulse 131, respirations 22, blood pressure 135/78, and oxygen saturation 95 percent.
 The patient said he was a smoker, used alcohol and street drugs, and was on a six-month regimen of medications for exposure to tuberculosis.
 The triage nurse’s assessment was that the patient was in no distress.
 The emergency room was understaffed and extremely busy that night.
 The patient was to remain in the waiting room until the next examination room became available.